elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240215.md

 ### First discussion

+"Developing a Minimal, Community Linux Platform for Aerospace"

+- Use Case
+  - Detect a sensor value out of normal range, light a warning light
+  - Simplify communication I/O to only Ethernet
+    - temperature and pressure sensor input (received via an Ethernet message)
+    - warning light output (transmitted via an Ethernet message)
 - Technical Scope
   - Software: device driver within "basic" Kernel, a system function, memory allocation, non-volatile storage, device communication, logging
-    - ARINC 653?
+    - Not yet ARINC 653 in this discussion (for simplicity)
-  - Hardware:
-    - temperature and pressure sensor input
-    - warning light output
-    - communication between input and output
 - Certification Scope
   - Non-critical: DAL-D

-  - isolation between devices
-  - ARINC 653?
+Logistics:
+  - Minimum audience for discussion is 6
+  - Check the background of audience for air versus space, if biased, hold a follow-on meeting for missing experience
+  - Advertise the meeting via ELISA Aero email list, LinkedIn
+  - Invite Linux kernel experts, but perhaps not to first meeting, but once we get to kernel details
+  - Hold on Wednesday, March 6

 ---